jjjj473/ggggg/README.md

 - `archbrowser://downloads` — list completed downloads
 - `archbrowser://settings` — settings page with a link to clear all saved data
 - `archbrowser://about` — information about the browser

+Internal pages share a small style sheet and script so the theme preference is preserved as you navigate.